tuncb/imodeljs-testapp/README.md

 * addViewDefinition
 * closeIModel

+You can use the middle mouse button to pan, and wheel to zoom in and out.

 The application was create to test if editing an imodel file after adding view definitions updated the visualization.
 At the time this feature was not implemented in imodel yet.